 What’s in a brand?

-What are the ingredients to a good, strong, modern brand?
+What are the ingredients to good, strong, modern branding?
 When the subject of branding comes up, we in the creative business often have the joy of enduring the same few examples, ad nauseam— Apple, Nike, Starbucks, Amazon, etc. These are the prototypical “good brands,” that everyone knows and everyone can relate to, and with good reason.
 There’s certainly a lot there that’s worth talking about.

 But it got me to thinking…what else is there?
 What are some other, perhaps less conventional examples that I could I bring up to twist the conversation into new and interesting places and to make people consider the merits of a good branding through a fresh lens?
 Or at the very least, make a client more uncomfortable 😉

 Here’s one!
 One which you may or may not be aware of, depending on your age and the circles in which you frequent (or perhaps you are aware, but you don’t even think of it as a brand at all.)
 I invite you to follow me, as we venture outside the mainstream consumer market for a moment, down a deeper and darker spiral, to a place that’s the stuff of dreams and nightmares, of highbrow sophistication and primal brutalism, with a dash of

 dick cannons, ahem, dark comedy.
 I’m talking, of course, about RAMMSTEIN.